iifl-logo

 Evaluated adequacy of the disclosures made in the accompanying standalone financial statements in respect of revenue recognition in accordance with financial reporting framework.

-The Company is involved in various direct, indirect tax and other litigations as detailed in the said noted above, that are pending with different statutory authorities as at year end. - identification and monitoring of significant developments in relation to the litigations, including completeness thereof;
+The Company is involved in various direct, indirect tax and other litigations (‘litigations?), that are pending with different statutory authorities as at year end. - identification and monitoring of significant developments in relation to the litigations, including completeness thereof;

 Tested the underlying calculations supporting the provisions recorded and contingent liabilities disclosed by the management in respect of identified and ongoing litigations;

-Obtained and evaluated the independent confirmations from the attorney/consultants representing the Company before the various authorities, where applicable, to confirm managements assessment of outstanding litigation and asserted claims.
-Evaluated the objectivity, independence, competency and capabilities of the attorney/consultants engaged by the management;
+Obtained and evaluated the independent confirmations from the attorney/consultants representing the Company before the various authorities;

 Assessed and validated the adequacy and appropriateness of the disclosures made by the management in the standalone financial statements.

-7. The Companys Board of Directors are responsible for the other information.
-The other information comprises the information included in the Annual Report, but does not include the standalone financial statements and our auditors report thereon.
-The Annual Report is expected to be made available to us after the date of this auditors report.
+8. The Company?s Board of Directors are responsible for the other information.
+The other information comprises the information included in the Annual Report, but does not include the standalone financial statements and our auditor?s report thereon.

 Our opinion on the standalone financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.